flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/cargo-smoke.md

 !!! note "Incorrect Label"
     The right side and button label is incorrect.
 It should say AFT.

+## Description

+The forward and aft cargo compartments are equipped with smoke detection systems which alert the crew and close isolation valves to the cargo compartment.

 ## Usage

 ### SMOKE light